Graph Matching with Bi-level Noisy Correspondence: Experiments

 \paragraph{Varying noise ratios.} As shown in Fig.~\ref{fig:nc-a}, we conduct experiments by varying the noise rate $\eta$ from 0 to 0.5 with an interval of 0.1.
 From the results, one could observe that: i) our method significantly outperforms baselines in all noise rate settings; ii) momentum distillation consistently improves the robustness against noisy correspondence.

-\paragraph{Distribution of similarity scores.} We further explore the similarity scores of bi-level correspondence learned by our method with noise rate $\eta=0.3$.
-In Figs.~\ref{fig:nc-b} and \ref{fig:nc-c}, we show the histograms of similarity scores for true pairs and noisy correspondence separately.
+\paragraph{Distribution of similarity scores.} We further explore the similarity scores of the correspondence learned by our method under noise rate $\eta=0.3$.
+In Figs.~\ref{fig:nc-b} and \ref{fig:nc-c}, we show the histograms of similarity scores for true pairs (in which keypoints are without synthetic noise) and noisy correspondence (at least one of the keypoints is with synthetic noise) separately.
 The initial similarity of these two kinds of pairs is confused and hardly distinguishable.
 After training, the similarity of noisy correspondence is 0.6 on average, while that of true pairs is 0.95 on average and ranges into $[0.7,~1.0]$.
 In other words, our method prevents noisy correspondence from dominating the network optimization, thus eliminating the negative impact of noisy correspondence.